hyphanet/plugin-WebOfTrust/STYLE.md

   - `UNIT_TEST_CLASS: Add test for function()`
   - `AREA: Amend the previous commit`.
     **NOTICE:** Use this instead of `git commit --amend ; git push --force`!
     I.e. never change a pushed commit, instead create an additional one to fix the bogus commit.
+    (This is because git history should never be modified.)
   - `AREA: Documentation`
   - `AREA: Documentation: What it is about`
   - `AREA: Document bug`